Use Cases For Account Aggregator Framework

 1. Lending Use Case

-In today’s world, a borrower provides their banking & other data to the lender either by giving hard copies or PDF documents.
-This method is not ideal as it is time-consuming for the borrower to collect the data to be submitted, the lender has to process the data using screen scraping method.
-Also, such documents are not tamper-proof.
+A borrower provides their banking and other data to the lender either by sharing hard copies or PDF documents.
+This method is not ideal, as it is time-consuming for the borrower to collect and submit the data.
+The lender must process the data using the screen scraping method, and this process of data sharing is not tamper-proof.

-Banks and NBFCs should use the mega opportunity of AA to increase the velocity of safe lending.
+Banks and NBFCs should use the opportunity of AA to increase the velocity of safe lending.

-1. AA is an unblocker to speedy data access, allowing them to process more loan applications faster
+1. AA enables speedy data access, allowing NBFCs to process more loan applications faster.

-2. Lenders using Account Aggregators can receive data of the borrower in real-time and data is digitally signed by the Financial Information Provider (FIP), for e.g. the borrower’s bank.
+2. Lenders using Account Aggregators can receive data about the borrower in real-time, which is digitally signed by the Financial Information Provider (FIP), such as the borrower’s bank.

-4. Lenders can offer their customers more personalized and customized loan products.
+4. Lenders can offer their customers personalized and customized loan products.

-5. And the most important feature of AA – LOAN MONITORING.
-Lenders now can monitor loan accounts post-disbursement for early intervention and lower loan loss provision.
+5. And a crucial feature of AAs is loan monitoring.
+Lenders can now monitor loan accounts post-disbursement for early intervention and lower loan loss provision.

 1.1 Cash Flow Lending